ezh/docker-local-travis/README.md

 Docker is required.
 The following command assumes a fairly standard docker installation:

-`docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v
+`docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v $(pwd):/project local-travis`
-$(pwd):/project -v $(pwd)/cidfile.txt:/cidfile.txt --cidfile cidfile.txt
-ferhai/local-travis ; rm cidfile.txt`

 This will run the builds defined in the `.travis.yml` in your current directory.